 Want to catch more trout?
 Check out our Ultimate Guide to Trout Fishing.

 If the name Fluorocarbon seems familiar to you, it’s because it’s used in everything from teflon to freon and many other products and materials on the market today.
-It covers a broad family of compounds which include carbon, chlorine and fluorine.
 Like mono it is extruded into a single strand, but unlike mono the molecules of Fluorocarbon line are more densely packed together, making the line heavier and stronger than mono.

 Some of the downsides to fluoro are that its harder to manage due to its stiffness.
 That makes the line gain “memory” and will coil after its been wrapped around a reel for an extended period of time.
 A line with too much memory can cause issues if you need to fix a tangle on your spool while your in the water or on shore.